- About us

 Even if you are related to a child you wish to adopt you must follow the same process outlined above.
 There are some differences in this requirement in Scotland and Northern Ireland and if you live in those countries you should seek further advice.
 You should also be aware that it must be demonstrated that the child is in need of adoption.
 Immigration rules also apply to children being brought into the country by relatives and this can be a complicated matter.
 If you are an enquirer from a Subscribing Local Authority, IAC Advisors would be happy to discuss with you some of the issues that arise in adopting a related child from overseas.

 You will need to travel to the country overseas on at least one occasion.
 For some countries you would need to travel there on more than one occasion or be prepared to remain in the country for a period of time.
 You must also accompany the child into the UK on your return and if you are adopting as a couple both of you must accompany the child into the UK.
 It is not possible for the child to be brought to the UK by a carer or other party.
 Under UK regulations there are clear rules relating to the process from the point of being assessed through to being matched, meeting a child and returning to the UK.

 Most Local Authorities and Voluntary Adoption Agencies will charge prospective adopters for an assessment of their suitability to adopt from overseas.
 Charges vary and may be in the region of £12,000 but you should contact your local authority for more information.
-There are many other fees you will also have to meet and these need to be properly researched from the outset.
+There are many other charges you will also have to meet and these need to be properly researched from the outset.
 For those enquirers whose Local Authority has a Service Level Agreement with IAC to undertake intercountry adoption work, IAC’s service charges are outlined in the Information Pack for Intercountry Adoption.
 Please contact the Advice Line to request a pack.